 Home security systems and used car warranties are best sold by cold calling.
 The most current statistics affirm this.
-Long term business building relationships require a much different approach that reflects the changing behaviors of the very people you seek to connect with and the trends of the empowered consumer.
+Long-term business-building relationships require a much different approach that reflects the changing behaviors of the very people you seek to connect with and the trends of the empowered consumer.
 You are not in a commodity business.
 You aren’t selling hourly services.
-You are selling what your people, your strategy and your expertise can do to solve a market’s needs.
+You are selling what your people, your strategy, and your expertise can do to solve a market’s needs.
 Sadly too many agencies try to take shortcuts like grabbing phone numbers from gigantic databases of marketing executives that every other desperate agency subscribes to, too.
 Believe me.
-I know that feeding frenzy all to well.
+I know that feeding frenzy all too well.

 Second, you have to provide the right support.